This crusty and sweet Irish Soda Bread is so good, you’ll make it all year long! This quick bread recipe can be made with or without raisins!

-Some recipes add raisins, or you can leave them out, but others add ins can include currents, caraway seeds and even orange zest.
+Some recipes add raisins, like our Irish Soda Breda recipe, or you can leave them out.
+But others even include ingredients such as currents, caraway seeds and even orange zest.

-Quick breads like soda bread are a great recipe to have on hand not only for holidays like St. Patrick’s Day but all year long!
-Since these recipes are so easy to make without a lot of kneading and no time added in for rising, you can enjoy soda bread as often as you like.
+Quick breads like soda bread are a great recipe to have on hand, and not only for holidays like St. Patrick’s Day but all year long!
+Since these recipes are so easy to make without a lot of kneading and no time needed for rising, you can enjoy soda bread as often as you like.

 What Does Irish Soda Bread Taste Like?

-Irish Soda bread is a dense bread that has a super crumbly crust, that we’re absolutely in love with.
+Most importantly, Irish Soda bread is a dense bread that has a super crumbly crust that we’re absolutely in love with.
 So when you’re making this recipe, don’t go crazy trying to get the ball of dough super smooth because then you won’t get the crumbly texture that you’re looking for in the end.

 Ingredients For Classic Irish Soda Bread

 All you need is a few ingredients for this classic bread recipe!
 Usually we have all of these on hand, sometimes we might need to make a run for buttermilk but you can also make your own!
 Just add 1 tablespoon of white vinegar to a measuring cup and then pour in 1 1/2 cups of whole milk or 2% milk.
 Whisk together and let sit for 5 minutes.
 Instant buttermilk!